eyeson-team/ios-sdk/README.md

 ## Installation

 The SDK is available via Swift Package Manager.

+- In XCode, go to File > Add Packages
+- Search or enter Package URL: https://github.com/eyeson-team/ios-sdk
+- As Dependency Rule, choose "Up to Next Major Version” or "Exact Version" with "1.0.7"

 You will find the example app in the main branch of the [git repository](https://github.com/eyeson-team/ios-sdk).
+The Swift Package is already added as a dependency.
+In case there occurs an error when building the target, right-click on the package and choose "Update Package".

 ## Simulator Runs